lgss/service-design-manual/service-manual/making-software/cookies.md

 All services on the `service.gov.uk` subdomain must include a cookie information page.
 This page must contain information about the cookies used throughout the site, followed by an explanation of each cookie's purpose and how long it's stored for.

-The [GOV.UK cookies page](https://www.gov.uk/support/cookies) is an example of how to do this.
+The [LGSS cookies page](https://www.gov.uk/support/cookies) is an example of how to do this.
 You must link back to your service's cookies page from the footer of your website.
-Your service information page must also link to the GOV.UK cookies page.
+Your service information page must also link to the LGSS cookies page.

 Your service must also tell users on their first visit that cookies are used and regularly remind them of this.
 This is particularly important when your service relies on implied consent.
-GOV.UK does this with a blue information banner that is displayed at least once every 3 months with this message:
+LGSS does this with a blue information banner that is displayed at least once every 3 months with this message:

-> "GOV.UK uses cookies to make the site simpler.
+> "LGSS uses cookies to make the site simpler.
 [Find out more about cookies](https://www.gov.uk/support/cookies)."

 Where explicit consent is required, your service must notify their users before the cookie is set.
 To do this, use the `sets a cookie` text linked to the appropriate details on your cookie information page.